Mosques in Phuket

 (above) Mosque at Cape Panwa, to the south of Phuket Town

-On the east side of town close to the main port is a new mosque, the Al Madinah Mosque.
-Many of the Muslims in the Phuket area were (or still are) fishing folk, so it's no surprise to find a mosque in this area.
+On the east side of town close to the main ferry port is a new mosque, the Al Madinah Mosque.
+Many of the Muslims in the Phuket area were (or still are) fishing folk, so it's no surprise to find a mosque in this area which is near the fishing port.
 Looks like this mosque is almost complete.
 There was scaffolding around the golden dome when I passed recently.

 (above) Al Madinah Mosque in the east of Phuket Town

 And a little north of town, another Muslim fishing community is found at Laem Hin - home to Laem Hin Seafood, a favourite restaurant or ours, and you can also get a longtail boat over to several floating restaurants from here.
 To reach the restaurant and jetty you pass the mosque, which is another that has been recently rebuilt.

 (above) Kamaliah Mosque at Laem Hin, to the north of Phuket Town

 Heading north from Laem Hin you pass the Boat Lagoon and there's a Muslim school on the east side of the road which has a mosque in the grounds.
 I did stop here to take a photo, but the school gates were closed.
 There's another (I found on Google Earth) not much further north.
 Actually I found about 10 mosques on Google Earth which I have not seen or photographed.
 This page will be updated over time!